Kondor Path Tours

 To get to know Cusco, you must know the “Boleto Turístico.”
 This ticket has many variations and includes entrance fees to some of the city’s main attractions and the area.

-The partial ticket includes the leading museums of Cusco (and the integral access, of course, also includes them).
+The partial ticket includes the leading museums of Cusco (and, of course, the integral access also includes them).

 Visiting the museums is an excellent way to learn more about Cusco’s history and the events that define the lives of local people today.